hyes92121/MLDS2018SPRING-1/hw2/hw2_2/mao_2-2/README.md

 `python3 main.py`

-Hyperparameters are declared in CAPITAL_LETTERS
+Hyperparameters of `main.py` are declared in CAPITAL_LETTERS